imsiddhant07/GSoC21-blog/README.md

 ## 07/06/2021
 Officially starting with the coding period.
+The table below shall help you navigate smoothly through the weeks :)

 | Serial no. | Coding period | Updated on | Overview |
 |------------|---------------|------------|----------|